ENVIRONMENT

 Disclosure based on the Task Force on Climate-related Financial Disclosures (TCFD)

-The Group considers “reduction of environmental impact” to be a materiality and has initiated a scenario analysis of the financial impact of climate change in line with TCFD recommendations.
+The Group considers “Reducing environmental burdens” to be a materiality and has initiated a scenario analysis of the financial impact of climate change in line with TCFD recommendations.
 We will continue to enhance the content of our disclosures and promote initiatives toward a decarbonized society.

 Governance